Antlia is a small, faint constellation located in the southern skies. Its name is an ancient Greek word for “the pump.”

 The Antlia Cluster contains about 234 galaxies and is dominated by two massive elliptical galaxies, NGC 3258 and NGC 3268.

-The Northern subgroup of galaxies inside the cluster gravitate around NGC 3268, while the Southern subgroup is centered around NGC 3258.
-Each of the two giant ellipticals contain several thousand globular clusters.
+The northern subgroup of galaxies inside the cluster gravitates around NGC 3268, while the southern subgroup is centered on NGC 3258.
+Each of the two giant elliptical galaxies contains several thousand globular clusters.

 Most galaxies in the Antlia Cluster are early type galaxies, and dwarf elliptical galaxies are the most common galaxy type.

-The Antlia Cluster us located between 32.58 and 32.71 million light years from Earth.
+The Antlia Cluster is located between 32.58 and 32.71 million light years from Earth.
 In spite of being relatively close by, it has not been sufficiently investigated.

 IC 2560 is another spiral galaxy in Antlia.
 It has an apparent magnitude of 13.31 and lies at an approximate distance of 110 million light years from Earth.
 The galaxy occupies an area 2.79’ x 1.06’ in size.

 IC 2545 is a pair of interacting galaxies located at a distance of 450 million light years from Earth.
 The galaxies have a visual magnitude of 14.27 and an apparent size of 0.6’ x 0.4’.
 They were discovered by the American astronomer DeLisle Stewart on May 1, 1900.